JiancongXiao/PM_RLHF/README.md

 ## Reproducing the Experiments of Preferences in Helpfulness and Harmlessness

-To reproduce the experiments reported in Figure 1 and Table 1 of the paper, run the following shell script:
+To reproduce the experiments reported in Figure 1 and Table 1 of the paper, run the following shell scripts:

 Step 1: SFT: